Ronald J. Falk: Research

 Treatment of autoimmune diseases has relied on broad immunosuppression.
 Knowledge of specific interactions between human leukocyte antigen (HLA), the autoantigen, and effector immune cells, provides the foundation for antigen-specific therapies.
 A study by Falk and colleagues published in 2020 investigated the role of HLA, specific MPO epitopes, CD4+ T cells, and ANCA specificity in shaping the immune response in patients with ANCA vasculitis.
 A restricted region of MPO that was recognized by both CD4+ T cells and ANCA was identified.
 This restricted MPO region was targeted by both T cells and antibodies but is not accessible to solvent or chemical modification, indicating that these epitopes are buried.
 These observations reveal interactions between restricted MPO epitopes and the adaptive immune system within ANCA vasculitis that may inform new antigen-specific therapies in autoimmune disease while providing insight into immunopathogenesis.

-Falk and colleagues continue to conduct innovative research that focuses on the basic science and clinical observations of immune mechanisms of glomerular and vascular injury as well as the discovery and development of disease biomarkers.
-The scholarly products of his research are listed on the NIH U.S. National Library of Medicine, National Center for Biotechnology Information website.
+Falk and colleagues continue to conduct innovative research that bridges fundamental science with clinical insights into the immune mechanisms driving glomerular and vascular injury.
+Their work has deepened the understanding of complex immune processes involved in these diseases and paved the way for the discovery of novel biomarkers that could revolutionize revolutionize diagnosis and treatment.
+In 2020, Falk and colleagues were awarded an NIH-funded research grant, "Pathobiology of ANCA Glomerulonephritis: Targeting Adaptive and Innate Immune Processes for Precision Therapies."
+The lack of targeted immune therapy leaves patients with an overly handicapped immune system and a host of toxic side effects.
+This research seeks to advance the field toward more precise and targeted therapies with far less potential for harm.